 The model is a free-running simulation covering a 22-year period (1994 – 2016) and has a configuration fully detailed in Kerry and Roughan (In Revision).
 It is a temporal extension of the 2-year simulation described in Kerry et al. (2016).
 Model output is saved as daily averages.
 Although the simulation is free running, as it is nested within the most recent BlueLink Reanalysis (BRAN3p5; Oke et al. 2013) its boundaries are constrained by observations.
 This is important because the northernmost extent of P. saltatrix spawning occurs at 26° S (Fraser Island; near the northern extent of the model).
 At this location, the EAC has a strong coherent flow along the coastline (Sloyan et al. 2016; Kerry and Roughan In Revision), and with the boundary of the model constrained by observations we are confident that the poleward flowing EAC is being accurately represented at the northern boundary of the model domain.

-The model of the EAC System was validated against Sea Surface Height (SSH) and geostrophic velocity data from the Archiving, Validation and Interpretation of Satellite Oceanography Data (AVISO) product (CNES 2015), SRS Satellite Level 3 1-day composite Sea Surface Temperature (SST) data obtained though Australia’s Integrated Marine Observing System (IMOS, https:portal.aodn.org.au) and Argo profiling floats (Roemmich et al. 2009).
+The model of the EAC was assessedagainst Sea Surface Height (SSH) and geostrophic velocity data from the Archiving, Validation and Interpretation of Satellite Oceanography Data (AVISO) product (CNES 2015), SRS Satellite Level 3 1-day composite Sea Surface Temperature (SST) data obtained though Australia’s Integrated Marine Observing System (IMOS, https:portal.aodn.org.au) and Argo profiling floats (Roemmich et al. 2009).
 Comparisons of volume transported by the EAC were also made with estimates from full depth moorings (Sloyan et al. 2016) and a combination of XBT, Argo and altimetry data (Zilberman et al. 2018).
 The simulated hydrodynamics were found to be consistent with the observations.
 The ROMS simulation provides a very good representation of the currents in the EAC separation region, and accurately represents the spatial patterns of mesoscale SSH variability driven by the dynamic mesoscale eddy field, the EAC separation and the seasonal SST cycle over the 22 year simulation period (Kerry et al. 2016; Kerry and Roughan In Revision).

 Particle characteristics